 - Preheat oven to 375 F. Put the rice in a bowl and cover it with water.
 Set it aside to soak while you cook the vegetables.

-- Lightly spray a large non-stick skillet with oil or cooking spray.
-Add the eggplant and onion, salt them lightly, and cook, covered, over medium-high heat, stirring often.
+- Heat a large non-stick skillet.
+Add the eggplant and onion, salt them lightly, and cook, covered, over medium-high heat, stirring often and adding water by the tablespoon if needed to prevent sticking.
 When the eggplant is soft but not mushy (about 5 minutes) add the peppers, tomatoes, seasonings, parsley, and more salt to taste.
 Combine well.
 Drain the water from the rice and add the rice to the pan along with 3 cups water.
 Increase the heat to high and bring to a boil.

 - When it reaches a boil, transfer it into a large baking dish.
 (Madison suggests a large earthenware gratin dish, but I used a deep lasagna dish.)
 Place a piece of parchment paper over the rice and then cover tightly with foil.
 Bake until the rice is tender, about 50-55 minutes.
 Stir in the peas and allow the dish to set for 5 minutes before serving.